RikkiGibson/Corvallis-Bus-Server/README.md

 ## Prerequisites for running

-[.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) must be installed.
+The [.NET SDK](https://dotnet.microsoft.com/download) must be installed.
+The precise version that you should install can be found in [global.json](global.json).
 Then you can run the following commands in the repo root directory:
 ```sh
 # If you want to run tests
 $ dotnet test CorvallisBus.Test